drwhut/tabletop-club/docs/custom_assets/asset_packs/asset_types.rst

 Objects can be placed inside containers by dropping them on top of the container, and objects can be randomly removed from the container by quickly dragging from the container.

-You can also shake the contents of the container out by flipping the container upside-down and shaking it with your mouse.
+Containers can also be configured to drop items out when they are shaken upside-down by setting ``shakable = true`` in the :ref:`config-cfg` file.

 .. _object-type-dice: